grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 # Rooker Summer 2025 Project README

 ## Preliminary analysis of dye release lander velocity data
-- compare raw/L0 aquadopp velocity with Vector (at approriate bin)
+- compare raw/L0 aquadopp velocity with Vector (at appropriate bin)
   - multiplot.m plots East and North velocities for all three instruments
   - aquaplot.m plots ENU, beam velocity, beam amplitude, correlation, and statistics for all bins for a single instrument
   - Plots and figures for velocities are in '../Kelp_data/Summer2025/Rooker/figures/...'